ministryofjustice/acronyms/README.md

 ## Contributing

-If you have a github account, you can [click here](https://github.com/ministryofjustice/acronyms/edit/main/README.md) to edit this file.
+If you have a GitHub account, you can [click here](https://github.com/ministryofjustice/acronyms/edit/main/README.md) to edit this file.

-A better mechanism to enable people without github accounts to suggest changes will hopefully be provided in due course.
+A better mechanism to enable people without GitHub accounts to suggest changes will hopefully be provided in due course.

 | Abbreviation | Definition | URL | Info |
 |-|-|-|-|